 2010 The stage adaptation of Green Day's American Idiot rock opera officially opens on Broadway, a year after its debut at the Berkeley Repertory Theatre.

 1999 Rapper Mase, 21, announces that he is retiring from music in order to "follow God."
 He returns with his third album, Welcome Back, in 2004.

 1999 At his concert at the Meadowlands in New Jersey, Billy Joel announces his retirement from touring and recording pop music, as he wants to focus on classical music.
-His retirement doesn't last long, as he returns to the stage in December and after sitting out most of 2000, returns in 2001 for the Face to Face tour with Elton John.
+His retirement doesn't last long; he returns to the stage in December.
+After sitting out most of 2000, he embarks on the Face to Face tour with Elton John in 2001.

 1993 Looking to mimic the success of New Kids on the Block, entrepreneur Lou Pearlman sets out to create his own boy band.
 After auditioning hundreds of performers, he chooses five unknowns to be his Backstreet Boys.

 1976 George Harrison, who is good friends with Eric Idle, joins Monty Python on stage at the comedy troupe's show at New York's City Center.
 Dressed as a Canadian Mountie, Harrison joins the chorus for "The Lumberjack Song."
 No mention is made of Harrison's appearance, and few in the audience recognize him.
 The next night, Nilsson shows up to perform the same feat, but with disastrous results, as he falls into the audience and breaks his arm.

 2018 The Swedish DJ Avicii (Tim Bergling) dies at 28.